-Besides evaluating the amount of time reasonable for each task, the project manager has to take into account those tasks that are not part of the project.
+Besides evaluating the amount of time reasonable for each task, the IT project manager has to take into account those tasks that are not part of the project.
 These include claiming the necessary documents from the clients, and the client acceptance procedures, etc.

 5. Budget Planning

-The budget of a project includes « expenses » and « incomes ».
+The budget of an IT project includes « expenses » and « incomes ».
 The « expenses » column comprises mainly the tasks to be performed and the cost of the resources allocated to them.
 On the other hand, the « incomes » column includes milestones where the completion of a part of the project comes with an invoice.

-For this, the project manager needs strong negotiating skills because realizing yet another smaller demand from the customer that they describe as « should be included within the project », might in reality affect the results.
-The role of the project manager is to weigh what to include in the project budget and what to consider as a change request (CR).
+For this, the IT project manager needs strong negotiating skills because realizing yet another smaller demand from the customer that they describe as « should be included within the project », might in reality affect the results.
+The role of the IT project manager is to weigh what to include in the project budget and what to consider as a change request (CR).

 The methodology used to accomplish the project is important.
-There is a great difference between accepting alterations when working on a project with a fixed budget (ex. in the case of a waterfall model) and accepting them when the budget is fixed but the tasks had been defined in a flexible manner.
+There is a great difference between accepting alterations when working on an IT project with a fixed budget (ex. in the case of a waterfall model) and accepting them when the budget is fixed but the tasks had been defined in a flexible manner.

 6. Leading and Motivating the Team

-While leading a project, the manager can use many tools to ensure the successful delivery and closure of the project.
+While leading an IT project, the manager can use many tools to ensure the successful delivery and closure of the project.
 They can include their coworkers in planning, delegate some key missions, or assign the tasks directly.
 They can complement the most efficient coworkers, give feedback on the progress of the project, motivate using a myriad of tools and if they really love the project, they can inspire the rest of the team leading by example.

 7. Ensuring Customer Satisfaction

 Behind a successful project, there are usually good customer relationships, agreements, common goals and objectives.
-The project manager has the role of ensuring all of the above.
+The IT project manager has the role of ensuring all of the above.
 It is not an easy task as during the project the customer and the supplier might have some conflict of interests.

 The customer’s interest is to include as much technical content in the project as possible and achieve the highest quality possible when realizing the project.
 The supplier’s interest is that the completion of the technical content and the available quality be in line with the budget.
-There is always a better technical solution, there is always a nicer design or screen, but the project managers’ hands are tied.
+There is always a better technical solution, there is always a nicer design or screen, but the IT project managers’ hands are tied.
 Their job is to deliver a solution that fits the budget.
 Within that, however, they must deliver the best, the most desirable, and the most efficient product.
-By doing this the project manager usually guarantees customer satisfaction.
+By doing this the IT project manager usually guarantees customer satisfaction.

-Many risk factors appear during the planning and execution phases of a project.
+Many risk factors appear during the planning and execution phases of an IT project.
 These might include poorly defined initial requirements, uncertainties regarding the customer or the development team, as well as having an inexperienced team member in the project or giving too much importance to a key participant.
 A too-tight budget or the potential unavailability of resources can also be a cause of concern.

 9. Monitoring the Progress of the Project, Reporting